Pepel

-Pepel is a coastal town in the Port Loko District in the Northern Province of Sierra Leone.
+Pepel is a coastal town in the Port Loko District in the North West Province of Sierra Leone.

 Port

 Pepel has a port in the Sierra Leone River used for shipping bulk iron ore via the mining company African Minerals.

 Railway

 Pepel is connected by a gauge 84 km long railway to an iron ore mine at Marampa.

 It is proposed to introduce a more efficient balloon loop at the port.

 An extension of this line to a deeper port at Tagrin Point is also proposed.